-TDEC's new Ability to Pay Index wastewater infrastructure improvement projects.
+TDEC's new Ability To Pay Index wastewater infrastructure improvement projects.
 Since its creation, the CWSRF, which is within the State Revolving Fund (SRF) program of the Tennessee Department of Environment and Conservation (TDEC) Division of Water Resources, has provided hundreds of millions of dollars in assistance to Tennessee communities.
-The SRF Program provides low-interest loans and technical assistance to cities, counties, utility districts, and wastewater and energy authorities across the State for planning, design, and construction of wastewater infrastructure projects.
+The SRF program provides low-interest loans and technical assistance to cities, counties, utility districts, and wastewater and energy authorities across the State for planning, design, and construction of wastewater and stormwater infrastructure projects.
 The SRF program supports TDEC's mission to protect and promote human health and safety, and to protect and improve water quality across the state by helping communities afford safe, sustainable, and resilient water systems.
 The CWSRF is designed as a federalstate partnership program to assist public water systems (PWS) with an independent source of low-cost financing for a wide range of water quality infrastructure projects.
 The program was created through the 1987 Amendments to the Clean Water Act (CWA) which authorized the US Environmental Protection Agency (EPA) to establish a CWSRF loan program to further the protection of public health and the water quality objectives of the CWA.

-The EPA awards a Clean Water Capitalization Grant annually to the State; in turn, the State obligates federal funds, along with a 20% state match, to provide financing to wastewater treatment systems for planning, design, and construction projects that include (but are not limited to): plant replacement and upgrade; collection system installation, repair, and upgrade; treatment; storage; water reuse; green infrastructure; energy optimization; and resilience.
+The EPA awards a Clean Water Capitalization Grant annually to the State; in turn, the State obligates federal funds, along with a 20% state match, to provide financing to cities, counties, and utility systems for planning, design, and construction projects that include (but are not limited to): plant replacement and upgrade; collection system installation, repair, and upgrade;

+treatment; storage; water reuse; stormwater, green infrastructure; energy optimization; and resilience.
 These funds are repaid over time, ensuring the long-term viability of the CWSRF program.

-Section 606(c) of the CWA requires each state to annually prepare an Intended Use Plan (IUP) to outline the use of grant funds awarded to the state and to describe how those uses support the goal of protecting public health and the environment.
+Title VI, section 606(c) of the CWA requires each state to annually prepare an Intended Use Plan (IUP) to outline the use of grant funds awarded to the state and to describe how those uses support the goal of protecting public health and the environment.

-TDEC's Clean Water IUP serves as the planning document detailing how the federal fiscal year (FFY) 2019 appropriations for the CWSRF loan program will be used.
-The State of Tennessee's allotment of FFY 2019 CWSRF Loan Program dollars is \$23,082,000.
-The State is required to provide a 20% match of federal funds.
-Based on the FFY 2019 capitalization grant, a state match of \$4,616,400 is required.
-The EPA Capitalization Grant plus State match will provide an expected \$27,698,400 in funds available for projects.
+TDEC's Clean Water IUP serves as the planning document detailing how the federal fiscal year (FFY) 2021 appropriations for the CWSRF loan program will be used.
+The State of Tennessee's allotment of FFY 2021 CWSRF Loan Program dollars is \$23,082,000.
+The State required match is 20% of the federal allocation or \$4,616,400 to receive the full allotment.
+The EPA Capitalization Grant plus State match provides an expected \$27,698,400 in funds available for CWSRF projects in SFY 2022.